-Atlanta Negligent Truck Driver Accident Lawyer
+Atlanta Negligent Truck Driver Accident Lawyers

 Tractor-trailer crashes happen for a number of different reasons – fatigued truckers who continue to drive for hours after they are legally allowed, negligent maintenance of critical components such as tires and brakes, manufacturing defects, and more.
 Sometimes a truck accident occurs because the driver was untrained, inexperienced, or simply failed to drive with the necessary amount of care and attention.

 Whatever the reason, 18-wheeler crashes cause some of the most horrific and catastrophic injuries to the people in the cars they hit.
 Truck crashes are almost always complex events, and sorting out what happened and why can be challenging.
 Holding negligent truck drivers and trucking companies accountable for their behavior and recovering significant compensation for truck accident victims is what we do at Shiver Hamilton Campbell.
 Our firm has an impressive record of success in semi-truck accident cases, and other lawyers often refer their cases to us or ask us to co-counsel their trial with them.
-If you or a loved one has been hurt in a metro Atlanta truck accident, or if you are an attorney needing help with a complex truck accident case, call Shiver Hamilton Campbell for a free consultation to find out how we can help.
+If you or a loved one has been hurt in a metro Atlanta truck accident, or if you are an attorney needing help with a complex truck accident case, call Shiver Hamilton Campbell for a free consultation to find out how our Atlanta negligent truck driver accident lawyers can help.

 Causes of Truck Accidents in Atlanta